Mitchell County, Iowa

 The County Seat is located in Osage and the county government website is http://www.mitchellcoia.us

-Cities and towns located in the Mitchell county include Carpenter, McIntire, Mitchell, Orchard, Osage, St. Ansgar, Stacyville.
+Cities and towns located in the County include Carpenter, McIntire, Mitchell, Orchard, Osage, St. Ansgar, Stacyville.

-Mitchell County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage, divorce and death records.
+Mitchell County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage and death records from July 1880.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Iowa for current fees and application process.

 You can search online for Mitchell County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Iowa Birth Certificate, Marriage Certificate, Death Certificate Application to mail.